Coupled bialgebras and Lions trees: The coupled tensor algebra and Lions words

 The purpose of introducing the coupled tensor product in the previous section was to provide a space into which our coupled coproduct that arises from the theory of probabilistic rough paths can map.
 The next step on our agenda is to introduce the coupled deconcatenation coproduct: \begin{definition} Let $(\Omega, \cF, \bP)$ and $(\Omega', \cF, \bP')$ be probability spaces.
-Let $(\cR, +, \centerdot)$ be a commutative unital normed ring.
-Let $\big( \bV^W \big)_{W\in \scW_{0, d}[0]}$ be a collection of modules that satisfies Assumption \ref{notation:V-(2)}.
+Let $(\cR, +, \centerdot)$ be a commutative unital normed ring and let $I$ be an index set.